microsoft/iomt-fhir/docs/CustomFunctions.md

 When math related functions are performed the end result _must_ be able to fit within a C# [long](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types#characteristics-of-the-integral-types) value.
 If this cannot happen then a mathmatical error will occur.

 Please see the [specification](https://jmespath.org/specification.html#built-in-functions) for more details.

+## Exception Handling

+Exceptions may occur at various points within the event processing lifecyle.
+We detail the various points where they can occur below.

+- Template Parsing
+  - When
+    - Each time a new batch of messages is received the device mapping template is loaded and parsed
+  - Exceptions that may occur
+    -  Failure to parse the template
+    -  Failure to parse any expressions
+ -  Outcome
+    -  System will attempt to reload and parse the latest device mapping template until parsing succeeds.
+No new messages will be processed until parsing is successful

+- Function Execution
+  - When
+    - Each time a function is executed against data within a message
+  - Exceptions that may occur
+    -  Input data does not match that of the function signature
+    -  Any additional exceptions listed in the description of the function
+ -  Outcome
+    -  System stop processing that message.
+The message is not retried.

 ## Mathmatical Functions